likerRr/lizurchik.dev/README.md

 You can add public assets (e.g. images) to the `/public` directory.
 They will be available at the root of your site (e.g. `/my-image.png`).
 There are some predefined images:

+- `/public/empty-cover-preview.png` – default image for the pages without a cover within a collection
 - `/public/not-found.png` – image for the `/app/not-found.tsx` page
 - `/src/app/favicon.ico` – favicon for the site